somratdutta/clickhouse-docs/docs/use-cases/data_lake/rest_catalog.md

 pagination_prev: null
 pagination_next: null
-description: 'In this guide, we will walk you through the steps to query your data in S3 buckets using ClickHouse and the REST Catalog (Tabular.io).'
+description: 'In this guide, we will walk you through the steps to query your data in S3 buckets using ClickHouse and the REST Catalog.'
 keywords: ['REST', 'Tabular', 'Data Lake', 'Iceberg']
 show_related_blogs: true
 ---